lauracondon/pands-project2021/README.md

 plt.show()
 ```

 As with pairplot, boxplot is easy to use.
+Here an overall box plot of each variable is generated.
+It is not divided by iris species.

+### image of output ###

-Here we are generating an overall box plot of each variable and not subdividing by class.
-An inbuilt sns palette, colorblind, is used to visually distinguish it from the other graphs which do feature division by class [34].
+An inbuilt sns palette, colorblind, is used to visually distinguish it from the other graphs which do feature division by species **[34]**.
 A violin plot of the same is also created.
 Comparing the two handily shows the differences between the two types of plot.

+## image of output ###

 ```
 plt.rc("grid", linestyle = "dotted", color = "gray", alpha = 0.7)
 plt.grid()
-sns.violinplot(x = "class", y = "sepal length", data = iris)
+sns.violinplot(x = "species", y = "sepal length", data = iris)
-plt.title("Violinplot of Sepal Length by Class", weight = "bold") plt.savefig("data-visualizations/violinplot by sepal length - iris.png")
+plt.title("Violinplot of Sepal Length by Species", weight = "bold") plt.savefig("data-visualizations/violinplot by sepal length - iris.png")
 plt.show()
 ```

+### image of output ###

-Following this, individual violin plots of each numeric variable divided by class are created [35].
+Following this, individual violin plots of each numeric variable divided by species are created [35].
 It is easy to see from them where the key differences in the iris dataset lie and that is the real strength of this type of plot.

 # 5. Dataset Analysis